13 Ideas for a Fun Night in Without Leaving Your Dorm

 Related: 5 Quick and Easy Tips for Better Sleep in College

 No matter what you choose to do on your night off, know that taking a break is extremely important!
-College is a lot of work, and it’s imperative that you take time to recharge.
+College is a lot of work, and it’s imperative to take some time to recharge.
 Have fun!

 Check out the “fun” tag for more great ideas to stay entertained and have fun as a student!